MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 ### Addition of a new data column

-Let's say that you've already uploaded at least 13 months of snapshot data, which contained the five required columns (PersonId, EffectiveDate, LevelDesignation, ManagerId, Organization) for all employees.
+Let's say that you've already uploaded at least 13 months of snapshot data, which contained the five required columns (PersonId, EffectiveDate, ManagerId, Organization) for all employees.
 Now, you want to upload one new column of data – for example, an engagement score value for each employee – and you want it to apply to all of the historical data.
-When you upload to append the new "EngagementScore" data column, remember to re-upload all five of the minimum required fields along with the new field.
+When you upload to append the new "EngagementScore" data column, remember to upload all of the minimum required fields again along with the new field.

 ### Set Validity threshold for custom fields